jerrychen751/three-body-simulation/README.md

 \end{aligned}
 ```

 Now, it becomes an initial value problem.
 The position of any planetary body can be computed at any time given their initial positions and velocities.
+After finding $p'$, $v'$, and $t'$, multiplying back by the chosen characteristic variable values gives the actual values in units of meters, kg, and seconds.

+4. Numerically solve the initial value problem and plot.

+Currently working on animation/sliders and moving to a more robust implementation for n-bodies.